 One of the world's oldest and largest semiconductor makers, Texas Instruments (TI) offers more than 100,000 products.
 Its largest segment is analog semiconductors, which change real-world signals (such as sound and images) into the digital data streams.
 Analog product are used to manage power in all electronic devices; TI sells these products to customers in the consumer electronics and industrial markets, among others.
 The company also makes embedded processors, which can process data from analog chips and handle specific tasks in electronic devices.
 TI's other products include DLP chips used in high-definition projectors, custom semiconductors, and calculators.
 It generates most of its sales from the Asia/Pacific region.

-The company operates primarily through two segments: analog and embedded products.
-The analog business, which accounts for about 55% of sales, includes high-volume analog and logic products, power management semiconductors, and catalog analog products such as amplifiers and data converters.
-The Embedded products segment, which includes DSPs and microcontrollers, generates about 15% of sales.
-TI formerly made baseband products, as well as connectivity and other products for smartphones and tablets, via its wireless segment; it shuttered that segment in late 2012.
+The company operates through three segments: analog, embedded processing, and other.
+The analog business, which accounts for about 60% of sales, includes high-volume analog and logic products, power management semiconductors, and catalog analog products such as amplifiers and data converters.
+The embedded processing segment, which includes digital signal processors (DSPs) and microcontrollers, generates about 20% of sales.
+The remaining 20% of sales comes from smaller products lines such as calculators and application-specific integrated circuits (ASICs).

 Sales and Marketing

 TI jockeys back and forth with European chip giant STMicroelectronics to be the world's top maker of analog chips; both companies far outpace other analog rivals.
 In 2011 TI looked to take the lead in the analog race when it bought smaller rival National Semiconductor for about $6.5 billion in cash.